 The 5 Best Golf Rangefinders

 The first Rangefinder is a Bushnell Tour V5.
-With new upgrades and tweaks to the previous Tour series, Bushnell Tour V4 is your best partner while playing a tournament.
-With the range measuring of 5-1000 yards, Bushnell Tour V4 enables you to track any spot you want.
-Moreover, it provides the accuracy of 1 yard.
+With new upgrades and tweaks to the previous Tour series, Bushnell Tour V5 is your best partner while playing a tournament.
+With the range measuring of 5-1000 yards, Bushnell Tour V5 enables you to track any target you want.
+It also provides the accuracy of within 1 yard.
 That means players won’t miss any flag or hole.
+The only down side to this particular model is that it does not have a slope function.

 Furthermore, Bushnell Tour V5 is very easy to carry.
 With the dimensions of 4″x1.7″x3.11″ and the weight of 6.6oz, you can put it even in your pocket.
 The device features Pinseeker with Jolt mode.
 As a result, it will give haptic feedback to confirm the laser has locked on to the flag.
 With these features, Bushnell Tour V5 takes the lead in the Best Golf Rangefinders list.

-The second finder is the TecTecTec VPRO500, this is the best solution for you if you are looking for a budget-friendly Rangefinder.
-Due to the title of best-selling Rangefinder, TecTecTec VPRO500 has earned the respect for being rainproof and having a sleek design.
+The second laser rangefinder on the list of best golf rangefinders is the TecTecTec VPRO500, this is the best solution for you if you are looking for a budget-friendly Rangefinder.
+Although you might not have heard of this brand the TecTecTec VPRO500 has earned respect for being rainproof, having a sleek design and being very accurate.
 Not only that, but it has also gained attention because of Diopter technology and 6X magnification.
 This combination gives a blur and fuzz-free measurement reading.

-Like the Bushnell Tour V4, it doesn’t have a large measurement range (up to 540 yards), but, the accuracy of within +\- 1 yard gets the job done.
-After one peek through the multi-layered lens, you can have the whole picture of the target.
+Like the Bushnell Tour V5, it doesn’t have a large measurement range (up to 540 yards), but, the accuracy of within +\- 1 yard gets the job done.
+To be honest though, unless you’re dropping bombs like Bryson DeChambeau you won’t need more than 540 yards.
 Equipped with Pin sensor technology, you can accurately measure overlapping areas.
-This is good for woody areas.
+This is good for woody areas as it can easily distinguish from any trees in the background and lock onto the pin.
 Don’t take the price of TecTecTec VPRO500 as a shock, it might be a little more expensive but is worth the price and deserves to be on best Golf Rangefinders UK list.

-How can we forget Nikon COOLSHOT 20, when talking about best Golf Rangefinders.
-With an easy to use design, Nikon COOLSHOT 20 is perfect for calculating the distance while in the game.
-Due to low maintenance costs, many golfers recommend it to their fellows.
+How can we forget the Nikon COOLSHOT 20, when talking about the best Golf Rangefinders.
+With an easy to use design, Nikon COOLSHOT 20 is perfect for calculating the distance during your round.
+Nikon is an excellent well-known brand, and one you can trust for its relaiable optics.
 The best feature about this rangefinder is that it is accurate to 1-yard (under 100 yards) and 2-yard (over 100 yards) with the ability to measure up to 600 yards.

-Compact design and lightweight body is perfect for those who prefer to walk a few miles or even the fill course.
-The ability to measure 250 flags and being budget-friendly, it won’t consume a lot from your pocket.
+Compact design and lightweight body and it comes is a very stylish carry case.
 Made and engineered by Nikon itself, you can expect the greatest quality there is to offer.
 And yes, it is IP68 waterproof meaning no rain is stopping you from taking that win.
-This ragefinder doesn’t have slope technology so perfectly legal for use in competitions.
-Don’t think of it as you are taking a cheaper way, you will be surprised when Nikon COOLSHOT 20 gets into action mode despite having this price.
+Although this rangefinder doesn’t have slope technology that does mean it is legal for use in competitions.
+You’ll be surprised what you get for the money with this model.

 Talking about a low price and packed with latest features item, GolfBuddy Aim L10 is here for you as one of the best golf rangefinders.
-Having an ergonomic design along with a weight of 6oz, GolfBuddy Aim L10 is perfect for a pro golfer.
+Having an sleek design along with a weight of 6oz, GolfBuddy Aim L10 is perfect for a pro golfer.
 Pin locking technology and vibration mode let you track flags/holes with accuracy.
-Moreover, you will also 3 different modes (Pin, Scan, and Standard) for a better result.
+It also has 3 different modes (Pin, Scan, and Standard) for a better result.
 The shifting between these modes is pretty easy.

 GolfBuddy Aim L10 is the only rangefinder here that has Slope on/off switch.
 This is ideal for adjusting slope distances.
 As the slope can be switched off this means it is legal for competitions, and perfect for practicing.
 The finder is designed to be battery friendly.
 It will shut-off the shutter when left for 15 seconds unattended.
 With this price, you will get a 6X magnification and wide LDC for better visibility.
-So, head towards the link and order yours now.
+So, click the link below to find out more and order yours now.

 How do Golf Rangefinders work?